home-assistant/home-assistant.io/source/_docs/installation/hassbian/installation.markdown

 One of the easiest ways to install Home Assistant on your Raspberry Pi Zero, 2, 3 and 3B+ is by using Hassbian: a Raspberry Pi image with Home Assistant built-in.
 The image will install the latest version of Home Assistant on initial boot (~10 minutes).

  1. [Download the Hassbian image][image-download]
- 2. Use [Etcher][etcher] to flash the image to your SD card.
+ 2. Use [balenaEtcher][balenaEtcher] to flash the image to your SD card.
 We recommend at least a 32 GB SD card to avoid running out of space.
  3. Ensure your Raspberry Pi has wired access to the internet for the entire process or configure your [wireless network settings](#wireless-network) **before proceeding to step 4**.
  4. Insert SD card to Raspberry Pi and turn it on.
 Initial installation of Home Assistant will take about 10 minutes.